 The cockpit has two K-36DM zero/zero ejection seats side-by-side for the pilot and co-pilot.
 The seats are supplied by Zvesda Research and Production Enterprise Joint Stock Company, Moscow.
 The multifunction displays in the cockpit show the flight parameters, the operational status of the aircraft units and tactical data.

 The Su-33 is a single-seat multirole carrier-based conventional take-off and landing (CTOL) fighter aircraft.

 The Su-34 is armed with a 30mm GSh-301 gun and 180 rounds of ammunition.
-The gun has a maximum rate of fire of 1,500 rounds a minute and the muzzle velocity is 860m/sec.
-The gun is supplied by the Instrument Design Bureau in Tula.
+The gun has a maximum rate of fire of 1,500 rounds a minute and the muzzle velocity is 860m/s.
+It is supplied by the Instrument Design Bureau in Tula.

 The RVV-AE long-range air-to-air missile, also known as the RR-77 or by the Nato designation AA-12, is manufactured by Vympel.
 The missile can intercept targets at speeds up to 3,600km/h and altitudes from 0.02km to 25km.
 The minimum range in the aft hemisphere is 300m and the maximum vertical separation between the host aircraft and the target is 10km.

 The RR-77 has inertial guidance with mid-course radio updates and terminal active guidance.
 A new, longer-range (150km) version of the R-77, with solid fuel ram-jet propulsion, is being tested by Vympel.